-Thinking about getting an oscar fish and wondering what they eat?
-Find out which foods are best for these popular cichlids, as well as how much and how often to feed them to have healthy, robust fish.
+Are you thinking about getting an Oscar fish and wonder what they eat?
+In the wild, Oscar fish food consists of a varied diet of insects and crustaceans.
+Fortunately, you can mimic this diet through a combination of live foods and commercial diets.
+Find out which foods are best for these popular cichlids, as well as how much and how often to feed them to have healthy, robust Oscar fish.

 How Often to Feed Your Oscar Fish Live Food

-If you choose to feed live oscar food, you should add just one or two feeder fish to the tank at mealtime.
-Filling the tank with feeder fish and allowing your oscar to feed at will has some definite drawbacks for him, which include:
+If you choose to feed live Oscar food, you should add just one or two feeder fish to the tank at mealtime.
+Filling the tank with feeder fish and allowing your Oscar to feed at will can have some definite drawbacks for them, which include:

-- Spoiling your pet so that he rejects any other type of food
+- Spoiling your pet so that they reject any other type of food

 - An unbalanced diet which can affect the fish's health

-- Causing him to become obese as small fish contain a lot of fat
+- Causing them to become obese as small fish contain a lot of fat

 - Causing a deadly ammonia surge by overcrowding the tank